rbickel/KeyVault.CertificateAuthority/readme.md

 # KeyVault Certificate Authority

 The goal of this solution is to provide a basic `serverless PKI (primary key infrastructure)`.
-While KeyVault can create Self-Signed certificate and auto-renew them, those certificate are signed by themselves and not a certificate authority.
+While KeyVault can create Self-Signed certificate and auto-renew them, those certificate are signed by themselves and not a valid certificate authority.
 The idea is to generate(renew) and sign X509 certificates using another KeyVault certifiate as issuer (private CA).
 The whole solution generate and renew certificates while never handling/moving any private key.
 No private key ever leave the KeyVault instance.

 A KeyVault resource is deployed to store/sign certificates, and Azure function to issue child certificates and renew them, and an Event Grid subscription to autmatically renew certificates before expiration.